 IMG_1251.jpg

 “We are all concerned with the idea of change…”I should be like this” and so on and so on.
-What happens i that the idea of deliberate change never, never, never functions.
+What happens is that the idea of deliberate change never, never, never functions.
 As soon as you say, “I want to change” - a counterforce is created that prevents you from change.
 Changes are taking place by themselves.
 If you go deeper into what you are, if you accept what is there, then a change automatically occurs by itself.
 This is the paradox of change.”

 Frederick S. Perls